oplS17projects/Hermes/README.md

 ### Ibrahim Mkusa @iskm
 Will write the networking code i.e. code that allows communication between clients through server.
-I will also write scheduling code responsible for queuing fairly and orderly the client messages and broadcasting to the rest of connected clients.
+I will also write scheduling code responsible for queueing fairly and orderly the client messages and broadcasting to the rest of connected clients.
 If time permits, i will also be responsible for authenticating users via a backend database.